GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In the case of the Analytical Engine, we have undoubtedly to lay out a certain capital of analytical labour in one particular line, but this is in order that the engine may bring us in a much larger return in another line.
+> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
 >
-> ~ *Ada Lovelace*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts